Ferdinand von Mueller: Early life

 Mueller was born at Rostock, in the Grand Duchy of Mecklenburg-Schwerin.
 After the early death of his parents, Frederick and Louisa, his grandparents gave him a good education in Tönning, Schleswig.
 Apprenticed to a chemist at the age of 15, he passed his pharmaceutical examinations and studied botany under Professor Ernst Ferdinand Nolte (1791–1875) at Kiel University.
 In 1847, he received his degree of Doctor of Philosophy from Kiel for a thesis on the plants of the southern regions of Schleswig.

-Mueller's sister Bertha had been advised to seek a warmer climate for her health, and the great botanist Ludwig Preiss, who had recently returned from Perth, recommended Australia, so in 1847, Mueller, Bertha, and their other surviving sister, Clara, sailed from Bremen.
+Mueller's sister Bertha had been advised to seek a warmer climate for her health, and the botanist Ludwig Preiss, who had recently returned from Perth, recommended Australia, so in 1847, Mueller, Bertha, and their other surviving sister, Clara, sailed from Bremen.
 While still on the ship, he reportedly fished his first plants out of the water to analyse them.

 Australia

 Ferdinand von Mueller was one of a number of influential German-speaking residents such as Ludwig Becker, Hermann Beckler, William Blandowski, Amalie Dietrich, Wilhelm Haacke, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Carl Mücke (a.k.a.
 Muecke), Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
 Ruemker), Moritz Richard Schomburgk, Richard Wolfgang Semon, Karl Theodor Staiger, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Georg von Neumayer, and Carl Wilhelmi who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also were "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.2).

-He arrived at Adelaide on 18 December 1847 and found employment as a chemist with Moritz J. Heuzenroeder, in Rundle Street.
+He arrived at Adelaide on 18 December 1847 and began working as a chemist with Moritz J. Heuzenroeder, in Rundle Street.
 He was an inveterate explorer, walking alone to Mount Arden and Mount Brown during his first year.
 Shortly afterwards, he obtained 20 acre of land not far from Adelaide in the Bugle Ranges, and had a cottage built there.
-He moved there with his sister Clara, intending to start a farm, but after a few months, he returned to his former employment.
+He moved there with his sister Clara, intending to start a farm, but left shortly after.

 Mueller thought to open a chemist's shop in the gold diggings, so in 1851, he moved to Melbourne, capital of the new colony of Victoria.
-He had contributed a few papers on botanical subjects to German periodicals, and in 1852, sent a paper to the Linnean Society of London on "The Flora of South Australia", thus beginning to be well known in botanical circles.
+In 1852, he sent a paper to the Linnean Society of London on "The Flora of South Australia", thus beginning to be well known in botanical circles.